Strategic Security Planning for Your Success

 🎓 Training and Awareness Building:

-• Use of innovative learning methods (gamification, microlearning, etc.)
+Use of effective learning methods (gamification, microlearning, etc.)

 🔄 Cultural Change and Incentive Systems: